NVIDIA/NeMo/docs/source/text_processing/g2p/g2p.rst

         :alt: Data labeling pipeline for sentence-level G2P model training
         :scale: 70%

+Here we describe the automatic phoneme-labeling process for generating augmented data.
+The figure below shows the phoneme-labeling steps to prepare data for sentence-level G2P model training.
+We first convert known unambiguous words to their phonetic pronunciations with dictionary lookups, e.g. CMU dictionary.
+Next, we automatically label heteronyms using a RAD-TTS Aligner :cite:`g2p--badlani2022one`.
+More details on how to disambiguate heteronyms with a pretrained Aligner model could be found in `NeMo/tutorials/tts/Aligner_Inference_Examples.ipynb <https://github.com/NVIDIA/NeMo/blob/stable/tutorials/tts/Aligner_Inference_Examples.ipynb>`__ in `Google's Colab <https://colab.research.google.com/github/NVIDIA/NeMo/blob/stable/tutorials/tts/Aligner_Inference_Examples.ipynb>`_.
+Finally, we mask-out OOV words with a special masking token, “<unk>” in the figure below (note, we use `model.tokenizer_grapheme.unk_token="҂"` symbol during G2P model training.)
+Using this unknown token forces a G2P model to produce the same masking token as a phonetic representation during training.
+During inference, the model generates phoneme predictions for OOV words without emitting the masking token as long as this token is not included in the grapheme input.

+.. _bert_heteronym_cl:

 Purpose-built BERT-based classification model for heteronym disambiguation
 --------------------------------------------------------------------------

-HeteronymClassificationModel is a BERT-based :cite:`g2p-devlin2018bert`model represents a token classification model and can handle multiple heteronyms at once.
+HeteronymClassificationModel is a BERT-based :cite:`g2p--ddevlin2018bert` model represents a token classification model and can handle multiple heteronyms at once.
 The model takes a sentence as an input, and then for every word, it selects a heteronym option out of the available forms.
 We mask irrelevant forms to disregard the model’s predictions for non-ambiguous words.
 E.g., given  the input “The Poems are simple to read and easy to comprehend.” the model scores possible {READ_PRESENT and READ_PAST} options for the word “read”.
-Possible heteronym forms are extracted from the WikipediaHomographData :cite:`g2p-gorman2018improving`.
+Possible heteronym forms are extracted from the WikipediaHomographData :cite:`g2p--gorman2018improving`.

 The model expects input to be in `.json` manifest format, where is line contains at least the following fields: